3lLobo/ipfs2cortx/README.md

 Useful take-aways 🥡

 - bucket names must be lowercase.
-- the clusters CORS policy can be upadted using Callbacks
+- the clusters CORS policy can be updated using Callbacks
-- CORS policy can be updated like this [this](https://docs.amazonaws.cn/en_us/AmazonS3/latest/userguide/ManageCorsUsing.html)
+- CORS policy can be updated like [this](https://docs.amazonaws.cn/en_us/AmazonS3/latest/userguide/ManageCorsUsing.html)

 ## Copy left & right ⬅️➡️